KorenLeslieCohen/consign/README.md

 CONSIGN.NYC is the only platform that provides a curated list of high end consignment shops in New York City with complete information regarding purchase and sale terms.
 CONSIGN.NYC provides a variety of unique benefits to stores, consignors and shoppers.

-Built with Ruby on Rails, JavaScript, Bootstrap, Amazon S3, Paperclip.
+Built with Ruby on Rails, JavaScript, Bootstrap, Devise, Facebook OmniAuth, Amazon S3, Paperclip, SendGrid, Action Mailer.
 Deployed on Heroku.

 ## Screenshots